gradle/gradle/design-docs/component-metadata.md

                 }
             }
         }

 ## Open issues

 - Component metadata rules get called twice when a cached version is found and an updated version is also found in a repository

 # Later milestones

+## Add DSL to allow resolution strategy to be applied to all resolution

+A mock up:

+    dependencies {
+        eachResolution { details ->
+            // Can tweak the inputs to the resolution, eg the strategy, repositories, etc }
+    }

 ## Use Artifactory properties to determine status of module